 A marriage is more likely to dissolve if one spouse, not both, are heavy drinkers.
 This seems to follow the old adage “misery loves company.”
 Dr. Leonard says, “Heavy drinking spouses may be more tolerant of negative experiences related to alcohol due to their own drinking habits.”

-Couples in which both spouses drink heavily are more likely to consider drinking a “recreational activity” (see “misery loves company”above).
+Couples in which both spouses drink heavily are more likely to consider drinking a “recreational activity” or excuse their alcoholism for “social drinking“.

-There is a higher rate of divorces in marriages with a heavily drinking wife than a heavily drinking husband.
+There is a higher rate of divorce in marriages with a heavily drinking wife than a heavily drinking husband.

-Heavy drinking, hidden during the marriage, “comes out of the closet” during a divorce – often in court to protect minor children.
+Heavy drinking, hidden during the marriage, “comes out of the closet” during a divorce – often in court to protect minor children or gain child custody.

-Guilt is a factor for the non-drinking spouse during divorce.
-The internal debate rages: Should I stay with him/her or should I leave?
+Guilt is a factor for spouses of alcoholics.
+The non-drinking spouse during divorce experiences internal debate rages: Should I stay with him/her or should I leave?
 Did I enable the over-drinking?

 Children experience worse outcomes when both parents are heavy drinkers than when one partner drinks heavily.